romz-pl/combinatorial-optimization-problems/13-cutting-stock-problem/README.md

 ![Mathematical formulation](./problem.png)

-## Remarks
+Here the objective function minimizes the number of bins used and the constraints guarantee that each required item is cut of one bin.
+If the demands $b_i$ are not too small, we can expect the LP-relaxation of the above problem to deliver reasonable results for the cutting stock problem after simply rounding up the noninteger pattern numbers

-The problem reflects situations where items belong to a number of owners, and each owner wishes to maximize the total profit of his own items in the shared knapsack.
-The model maximizes the minimum level of the profit sum that can be guaranteed to all owners.
+$x_j$.
+Unfortunately, the number of possible packing patterns can be exponentially large.

 ## References